Unleash the Beast Series

 The Unleash the Beast Series (UTB) is the Premier Series of the Professional Bull Riders (PBR).
 Monster Beverage Corporation is the current series sponsor for the premiership since 2018.
-From its founding in 1994 until 2002, it was sponsored by Anheuser-Busch (Bud Light Cup Series), and the Ford Motor Company (Built Ford Tough Series) from 2003 to 2017.
+From its founding in 1994 through 2002, it was sponsored by Anheuser-Busch (Bud Light Cup Series), and Ford Motor Company (Built Ford Tough Series) from 2003 through 2017.

+The UTB series was televised on CBS Sports Network from January 2018 through May 2024.
+It was also televised on TUDN and streamed on Vix Premium, both in Spanish, in 2024.
+From November 2024 through May 2026, it was available for free on the PBR's YouTube channel, RidePass on Pluto TV, and the PBR's mobile app.

+As of 2026, it is streamed exclusively on Paramount+.

 The top 40 riders and top bulls compete at each event.
 It culminates at the PBR Unleash the Beast World Finals at the end of the regular season.
 The UTB series includes 24 events across the United States each year.
 Pyrotechnics, pulsating music, and special effects open each event.
-UTB events range from one to three days, with all 40 riders competing in the long rounds, then the top 12 returning to the Championship Round to determine the event champion.
+UTB events range from one to three days, with all 40 riders competing in the long rounds, then the top 12 returning to the Championship Round to determine the event winner.